FAC29A/Marika_Portfolio/learnings/http.md

 });
 ```
 The line of code, `"Mars Parameter Data:", parameterData.mars`, has been strategically placed to provide real-time insight into the "Mars Parameter Data" and the contents of the `parameterData.mars` object.

-This approach enables you to closely inspect the values and structure of this data during runtime.
-As a result, you can quickly identify any anomalies or errors, making it considerably easier to pinpoint and rectify issues within our codebase.